REM

 In the example above, the first line would be skipped, and the batch file would merely echo "Hello World!" to the screen.

-Alternatively, you can also place two colons (::) in front of a line to remark a line in a batch file.
-With two colons the line will not show regardless if echo off is in the batch file.
+Alternatively, you can place two colons (::) in front of a line to remark a line in a batch file.
+The line will not show with two colons regardless of whether the echo off is in the batch file.

 ::This line is never seen